 § 232-4 § 232-6

-No person, for the purpose of final disposal thereof, shall throw, deposit or cause to be thrown or deposited any garbage, rubbish or abandoned vehicles or parts thereof, in or upon any lands within said Town of Glenville.
+No person, for the purpose of final disposal thereof, shall throw, deposit or cause to be thrown or deposited any garbage, rubbish or abandoned vehicles or parts thereof, in or upon any private or public lands within said Town of Glenville.
 [Amended 4-5-2006 by L.L.
 No. 3-2006]

 No person, firm or corporation shall leave or deposit any garbage or rubbish of any kind upon any street, avenue, highway, park or public place within the Town of Glenville, except that householders and business places may place garbage and rubbish in properly covered containers, in front of their premises for authorized collection and removal to a sanitary landfill site.
 [Amended 4-5-2006 by L.L.
 No. 3-2006]

-The owner or his agent or the occupant of any premises within the Town of Glenville shall be responsible for the sanitary condition of the premises occupied by him.
-No person or persons shall store, or cause to be stored, garbage or rubbish from a business establishment upon the premises of a business establishment outside of a closed building except in solid covered containers.
+The owner or his agent or the occupant of any premises within the Town of Glenville shall be responsible for the sanitary condition of the premises occupied or owned by him.
+No person or persons shall store, or cause to be stored, garbage or rubbish from a private residence or business establishment upon the premises of a private residence, or business establishment outside of a closed building except in solid covered containers.

+Neither garbage nor rubbish shall be permitted on a vacant lot.

 § 232-5.
 Requirements for vehicles.1